 Romantic Kissing Might Have Evolved From The Way Mother Birds Feed Their Babies

-It is postulated that the Greeks learned about romantic kissing from the Indians in the 4th century, after Alexander the Great invaded India back in 326 BCE.
+It is postulated that romantic kissing was brought to the Greeks by Alexander the Great after he invaded India back in 326 BCE and must have witnessed or heard of the practice.
 With a manual on hand, it isn't surprising that people began exploring kissing and its pleasurable benefits.